tychonievich/cso1-s2022/markdown/memory.md

 ### Use after return

-If you return the address of a local variable, and then later use that pointer, you have a use-after-free bug.
+If you return the address of a local variable, and then later use that pointer, you have a use-after-return bug.

 The [address sanitizer](#using-the-address-sanitizer) is usually able to detect this bug.